 On rare occasions, small apartments may be available on-campus in Olin Hall for approximately $2,325 per month (90 day maximum stay, paid in full before arrival).
 To inquire about Olin Hall apartment availability, contact Joseph Vece at email@example.com.

 While you may find what seem like good options on Craiglist, be very careful of scams.
 Never give money before seeing a place in person.
 For more tips on avoiding scams visit http://www.craigslist.org/about/scams.

 The easiest ways to get around Manhattan are public transportation (subway and bus) and ride hailing apps like Uber, Lyft, Via, and Gett (where you can input your exact destination).

 Eating and Drinking

-New York City is the cultural capital of the United States and home to some of the worlds best restaurants.
+New York City is the cultural capital of the United States and one of the greatest food cities in the world.
 Check out Alex’s comprehensive curated list of the top restaurants in New York.